Bullets And Beats: How A Radical Militant Group Wooed Manipuri Youth | BOOM

 During this time, the Arambai Tenggol grew increasingly powerful and influential.

-They have been accused of threatening and attacking not just the Kuki community, but also noted personalities of the Meitei community.
-Lawyer Victor Khaba was threatened a few months ago for defending Dr Kham Khan Suan Hausing, a political science professor who belongs to the Kuki community for an interview on Manipur that led to charges against him.
+They have been accused of threatening and attacking not just the Kuki-Zo community, but also noted personalities of the Meitei community.
+Lawyer Victor Khaba was threatened a few months ago for defending Dr Kham Khan Suan Hausing, a political science professor who belongs to the Kuki-Zo community for an interview on Manipur that led to charges against him.
 Khaba had to withdraw from the case eventually.

 In December, renowned Manipuri singer and lyricist, Akhu Chingangbam was allegedly abducted by the group from his home in east of Imphal to an undisclosed location; he was released a couple of hours later.